.

 1. Text Link

-At LigoLab, we recently published a white paper entitled “What To Do When Your Laboratory Information System Is Sunsetting.”
-As one might suspect, the paper and its overarching message about the impact of the sunsetting CoPath LIS System, a leading LIS software for decades, garnered much attention.
+At LigoLab, we recently published a white paper entitled "What To Do When Your Laboratory Information System Is Sunsetting."
+As one might suspect, the paper and its overarching message about the impact of the sunsetting of the CoPath laboratory information system, a leading LIS software for decades, garnered significant attention.

-For those who will soon need to transition to a new modern pathology lab software and are looking for a CoPath LIS alternative, here’s a guide that can help kick-start that process:
+For those who will soon need to transition to new diagnostic lab software and are looking for a CoPath LIS system alternative, here are two helpful resources to kick-start that process:

 Discover More: What You Need to Know Before Contracting with a Modern Laboratory Information System (LIS) Company